-The Board of Directors and CEO of Landsbankinn hf., Reg.
+The Chief Executive Officer and Chief Financial Officer of Landsbankinn hf., Reg.
 No. 471008-0280, registered office at Austurstræti 11, 155 Reykjavík, Iceland, on behalf of the Issuer hereby declare that, having taken all reasonable care to ensure that such is the case, the information contained in this Base Prospectus is, to the best of their knowledge, in accordance with the facts and contains no omission likely to affect its import.